shakfu/pluginscan/README.md

 - not suppressing stdout or stderr (yet)

-- plugin size is quite large (25MB) due to static linking
+- plugin size is quite large (25MB) in static version, (27MB) in dynamic version.

 ## Usage